Willard (2003 film): Plot

-Social misfit Willard Stiles, who cares for his ill and fragile but verbally abusive mother Henrietta in a musty old mansion, is constantly humiliated and mercilessly taunted in front of his co-workers by his vicious and cruel boss, Frank Martin, who took over the Stiles family company after Willard's father Alfred committed suicide in 1995.
+Social misfit Willard Stiles, who cares for his ill and fragile but verbally abusive mother Henrietta in a musty old mansion, is constantly humiliated and mercilessly taunted in front of his co-workers by his vicious and cruel boss, Frank Martin, who took over the Stiles family company after Willard's father Alfred died by suicide in 1995; Frank promised Stiles that Willard would have a job as long as she lived.
 After discovering and failing to exterminate a growing rat colony in the basement, Willard befriends and quickly becomes obsessed with a white rat he names Socrates, considering him his only real friend.

 At work, Martin locks Willard in the elevator, though Willard's sympathetic co-worker Cathryn eventually releases him.
-That evening, he watches Socrates begin tearing up a newspaper, prompting him to train the now-expansive horde of rats, including Ben, a large Gambian pouched rat who envies Willard's favoritism towards Socrates.
+That evening, he watches Socrates begin tearing up a newspaper, prompting him to train the now-expansive horde of rats, including Ben, a monstrously large rat (portrayed in the film by a Gambian pouched rat) who envies Willard's favoritism towards Socrates.
 After training the rats sufficiently, Willard takes them to Martin's home and orders them to chew up the tires on Martin's new Mercedes-Benz.
-The next day at work, Willard gleefully watches Martin arrive late and tired.
+While Willard initially rejects bringing along Ben with the other rats due to his size, the rat sneaks along anyway and chews a hole in the garage door to join the other rats in destroying all four tires of the Mercedes.
+A dog follows Willard in his hurried run from the house and he puts the dog in the bag before deciding to take it out after hearing it yelp when packed in with the rats.
+The next day at work, an on-time Willard gleefully watches Martin arrive late and tired.
 While Willard explains to the rats that they must move out, Henrietta overhears him, assuming he plans to get rid of her.
-Startled by noises from the basement, Willard finds her dead the next morning, having fallen down the basement stairs.
+Startled by noises from the basement, Willard finds her dead the next morning, having fallen down the basement stairs that allows the rats to come out from the basement, including a rebellious Ben.
 At the wake, Willard learns that Henrietta refinanced the family home to pay off Alfred's debts resulting in the house's payments falling behind and that the bank will likely foreclose upon the property.

 In Henrietta's bedroom, Willard finds an envelope from the coroner's office containing the effects found on Alfred's body, including the still-bloody pocket knife he evidently committed suicide with.
 Distraught, Willard attempts suicide with the knife until Socrates stops him.
 Attempting to comfort Willard, Cathryn describes her own mother's death and gives him a pet cat, whose own mother helped Cathryn to grieve.
 Willard reluctantly takes it, with Socrates safely stowed in his pocket.
-In a scene set to the title song from the 1972 movie Ben, the rats, who have by now taken over the entire house, pursue and fatally overpower the cat.
+In a scene set to the title song from the 1972 movie Ben, the rats (who have by now taken over the entire house) pursue and fatally overpower the cat.